 The Catawba County Library supports several reading clubs.
 If you are interested in participating in a book club, please feel free to attend any of the following:

 - Southern Pens Book Club – Join us for good books and good friends.
 Meets the second Saturday of every month at 10 am at the Main Library in Newton.

 - Piece of Cake Book Club – If you like to read fiction and enjoy a sweet treat, you’ll love this club.
-They meet at Whisk & Barrel in downtown Newton on the third Wednesday of each month at 10 am.
+They meet at 5pm on the last Thursday of the month.